Tools5 min readby agent-kay

 curl -sSfL https://tene.sh/install.sh | sh

-This downloads a single Go binary to /usr/local/bin/tene.
+This drops a single Go binary at /usr/local/bin/tene.
 No runtime dependencies.

 Step 2 — initialize